 Figure 6.4.1-1: Basic Process Flow in ACM Profile

 Each actor is identified below.
-Actor identity is implicitly identified in the alert (for example, through MSH-21 Message Profile, identifying the message as PCD-04 by OID, which is sent by an ACM Alert Reporter, which is identified in MSH-3 Sending Application).
+Actor identity is implicitly identified in the alert (for example, through MSH-21 Message Profile, identifying the message as [PCD-04] by OID, which is sent by an ACM Alert Reporter, which is identified in MSH-3 Sending Application).

 The functional units comprising an actor may be provided by one or more vendors in one or more systems.
 Reducing the total number of systems is preferred, but is not required.